spaceWafflesss/Free-A-Level-resources/README.md

 For the movies, I found Que horas ela volta? to be the easiest to study, having clear themes like modern slavery and class war.
 Though A Canção de Lisboa isn't too bad either.
 The other two movies are less easy, mostly because it is nearly impossible to even find the actual movie online.

 In paper 1 and 2 there is a translation task worth 20 marks.
 The first is EN to PT and the second is PT to EN.
 I found the best way to study this was to practice translating the past paper texts or any other texts and then noting down the mistakes, and then repeating.

+## AQA A Level Computer Science (7517)

+Computer science goes over a lot of things, so there are resources you could use from anywhere, not only the AQA specific stuff.

+[Craig n Dave](https://m.youtube.com/channel/UC0HzEBLlJxlrwBAHJ5S9JQg?ra=m) have a youtube channel and [website](https://craigndave.org) that goes over everything in the AQA spec.
+You can just search the subject and then add there name and they should have a video.
+Make sure it's AQA as they also do OCR.